samimaat/samimaat/README.md

 I know HTML and CSS through my job in accessible publishing, but I want to learn more about it on the web.

 ## Recently
 I have been thinking about a redesign on my personal website, but I haven't been able to get to it!
+Check out my personal website and the [Helsinki pedestrians' association's website (in Finnish)](https://jalankulkijat.fi) if you want to see some of my work.

 ## Contact
 Check out [my contact info](https://samimaatta.fi/#socials) from my website.